paulieguk/LDW-JUN22/Content/Instructions-005.md

 - From within LOD ensure the AzureCloudLab, Lab Profile is being displayed.
 - Edit the Lab Profile and use the **SaveAs** function to save the new Lab Profile with a name of ++AzureStorageAccountLab++
-- Make this new Lab Profile a favorite so it is easy to find
+- Make this new Lab Profile a favourite so it is easy to find
 - Edit this new Lab Profile
 - On the **Cloud** page remove the old Access Control Policy and add the policy ++LDW - Only Storage Accounts++